coder/docs/admin/git.md

 ---
 title: Git integration
-description: Learn how to integrate with your Git provider to authenticate automatically your workspaces.
+description: Learn how to integrate with a Git provider to authenticate workspaces.
 ---

 The Git Integration allows your developers to connect their Coder accounts to